 Of course, this is all easier said than done, especially in older buildings.

 Here are strategies to try if these pests have already moved in:

-Mice – Mice start reproducing at six weeks old!
+Mice – Mice start reproducing at six weeks old.
 Act as soon as you notice them, or you will quickly have a large mouse population.
-Buy non-lethal mouse traps in hardware stores, or try making your own by putting a lure like peanut butter in the bottom of a greased bowl with a cardboard ramp leading up to it.
-Be sure to release caught mice at least a mile away from your home, or they will find their way back!
+Buy non-lethal mouse traps in hardware stores, or try making your own by putting a lure, like peanut butter, in the bottom of a greased bowl with a cardboard ramp leading up to it.
+Be sure to release caught mice at least a mile away from your home, or they will find their way back.
 Cats or dogs will scare mice away, even if they’re not good at catching them.
-Try this other mice repellent trick that uses peppermint!

 Spiders – The key to getting rid of these creepy crawlies is regular dusting and vacuuming—especially in dark hard-to-reach corners.
 Keep your closets clean and clothes off the floor.
 Get rid of cardboard boxes, since spiders like hiding in them.
 Cut off their food source, by getting rid of other bugs.
 Trim plants and trees around your house so they don’t touch the building and lead spiders inside.
 Check out more natural ways to keep spiders out of your home here!

 Ants – If you see one ant, there are probably lots more nearby.
 Ants send out scouts, and if they find any food, they return with friends.
 In addition to being extremely clean, try sprinkling cinnamon or red chili powder or spraying white vinegar around their point of entry to deter them.
 To get rid of the colony, buy or make ant bait—try mixing borax with jam or honey and putting some in a small dish or soda cap near their colony (you can put it into a closed cardboard box with a hole punched at ground level if you are worried about pets eating it).
 The scouts will take the mixture back as food and poison the colony.
 Sprinkling diatomaceous earth near the colony can also be effective.